cmb69/chat_xh/README.md

 ## Limitations

-If JavaScript is disabled in the browser of the visitor, or in case the browser does not support the required JavaScript (e.g. IE 7 and older), the automatic retrieval of new messages does not work.
-Instead visitors have to refresh their browsers to see them.
+If JavaScript is disabled in the browser of the visitor, or in case of an ancient browser, the automatic retrieval of new messages does not work.
+Instead visitors have to refresh the page to see them.

 ## Troubleshooting